mmuratarat/mmuratarat.github.io/_pages/faq.md

 These correspond, respectively, to the cases when the heteroskedasticity is of *known* and *unknown* form.

-There are a few such tests, such as the Breusch-Pagan test and the NCV test to detect whether there’s heteroskedasticity at all.
+ A scatter plot of residual values vs predicted values is a good way to check for homoscedasticity.
+There are also a few tests, such as the Breusch-Pagan test and the NCV test to detect whether there’s heteroskedasticity at all.

 The method of weighted least squares can be used when the ordinary least squares assumption of constant variance in the errors is violated (which is called heteroscedasticity).
 It is is an estimation technique which weights the observations proportional to the reciprocal of the error variance for that observation and so overcomes the issue of non-constant variance.